Dualfuel671/Pidigi/digi/README_LOCAL.md

 # Local Digi Notes

 - On Windows, right-click `digi/install.ps1` and choose “Run with PowerShell” (Run as Administrator).
 The helper mounts the SD’s ext4 partition via WSL, copies `digi/` into `/home/<user>/digi`, enables the bootstrap unit, and writes `/boot/pidigi.env` based on prompted inputs.
+The script now supports MBR and GPT cards, automatically removes any drive letter from the ext4 partition, and you can still override with `-DiskNumber <n> -RootfsPartitionNumber 2` if needed.
 - Ensure Windows Subsystem for Linux is installed with disk mounting support (`wsl --mount`).
 The script will abort early if prerequisites are missing.
 - After the script reports success, eject the SD card and insert it into the Pi; first boot runs the one-shot bootstrap automatically, creates `/boot/digi-bootstrap.done`, and starts Direwolf with no console or SSH required.
 - If you prefer a fully manual process or are on a platform without WSL disk support, follow “Method A” below to replicate the same layout by hand.